Rain-And-Storm/website/data/inspirations.md

 ![MAXI JAZZ Feral 50 main photo](../assets/inspirations/maxi-jazz-feral-50/maxi-jazz-feral-50-main.jpg)![MAXI JAZZ Feral 50 cabin photo](../assets/inspirations/maxi-jazz-feral-50/maxi-jazz-feral-50-cabin.jpg)![MAXI JAZZ Feral 50 salon photo](../assets/inspirations/maxi-jazz-feral-50/maxi-jazz-feral-50-salon.jpg)

 Custom-made one-of-a-kind composite 50' performance cruising catamaran built by Waikato Marine Composites in New Zealand.
 Designed by Nic Bailey.
-The construction is carbon fibre kevlar vacuumed hull with incredibly beautiful lines inside and out.
+The construction is carbon fiber kevlar vacuumed hull with incredibly beautiful lines inside and out.
 Both the interior and body somehow remind me of a flying saucer.
 Painted with Atlex Elite Polyurethane, this is one of the vessels I look up to, a real masterpiece.

 ---